jec/moses_pg/README.md

     #<MosesPG::Column name="now" type=#<MosesPG::Datatype::Timestamp precision=6> format=0>
     ["Hello World!", 954, 2012-03-14 23:26:33 -0400]

-Note that the last column is a Ruby Time object.
+Note that the last column has been translated to a Ruby Time object.

 ## Dependencies